KShivendu/smoldb/README.md

-# smoldb
+# smoldb 🐣

 A smol distributed database implemented from scratch.
-It is heavily inspired by [Qdrant](https://github.com/qdrant/qdrant)'s design.
+Parts of it are inspired by [Qdrant](https://github.com/qdrant/qdrant)'s design.

 ### Usage: